khartgrove/CBC-HW-U1-Horiseon/README.md

 "Horiseon" Code Refactor Assignment

 Description:
 For this assignment, the digital marketing company "Horiseon" sought to increase the accessibility of their website.
-Developed followed acceptance criteria to meet these requirements.
+Developer followed acceptance criteria to meet these requirements.

 Installation:
 Project is compatible with standard web browsers.
 Access only requires the URL.